frank47ltt/Cpp_Project/README.md

 # Cpp_Project

-Refer to Class CSC112 Github: WFU Alqhatani
+All more detailed files please refer to Class CSC112 Github: WFU Alqhatani )organization)